Posts

 • Knock over people and objects: The wind force can easily overpower individuals and send objects flying, potentially causing serious injuries or property damage.

-• Damage ground equipment and vehicles: Unsecured equipment and vehicles in the jet blast zone are at risk of being tossed around or even flipped over, leading to significant damage.
+• Damage ground equipment and vehicles: Unsecured equipment and vehicles in the JB zone are at risk of being tossed around or even flipped over, leading to significant damage.

 • Create wind shear: This is a sudden and dangerous shift in wind speed and direction that can disrupt the flight path of other aircraft, particularly smaller ones, during takeoff and landing.